junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 The doctor smiles.
 "Good," then yells at the door's direction.
 "Next!"

 Two nurses open the operation door and dash in, wheeling the passed-out patient out, and another two pushing in the next one cuffed and tied up on the operation table.
-The screams from other rooms permeate the air in the corridor, passing into the room during the short breaks when the door is opened.
+The screams from other rooms permeate the air in the corridor, passing into the room during the short break when the door is opened.
 Dean hears them, but he's already got used to it.

 "How many operations are out there?" he asks, as he turns to the tool table, examining his knives and tools, getting ready for the new operation.